-- AN ACT Relating to representation of children in dependency matters; amending RCW 13.34.100 and 13.34.105; and creating new sections. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - NEW SECTION.
+AN ACT Relating to representation of children in dependency matters; amending RCW 13.34.100 and 13.34.105; and creating a new section.

+4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

+NEW SECTION.
 Sec.
 1. (1) The legislature recognizes that dependency proceedings often determine many critical aspects of a child's future, including where the child lives, whether the child resides with siblings, where the child attends school, and how long the child remains in state care.
 Children have many legal rights at stake in these proceedings, and representation by an attorney can be invaluable in ensuring that the child's rights are respected.
-The legislature further recognizes that varying practices throughout the state have resulted in inconsistent protection of the rights of the state's children, especially those in the most vulnerable situations. - (2) The legislature takes note of the 2012 holding of the Washington supreme court in In re the Dependency of MSR and TSR, where the court held that children have at least as much of a due process right to counsel in dependency proceedings as their parents.
+The legislature further recognizes that varying practices throughout the state have resulted in inconsistent protection of the rights of the state's children, especially those in the most vulnerable situations.

+(2) The legislature takes note of the 2012 holding of the Washington supreme court in In re the Dependency of MSR and TSR, where the court held that children have at least as much of a due process right to counsel in dependency proceedings as their parents.
 The court further noted that children have fundamental liberty interests at stake in dependency proceedings, including a right to freedom from harm, a 1 2 reasonable safety, and a right to maintain relationships.
-Whether individual children are entitled to an attorney 3 is determined by a balancing test, yet the current inconsistent 4 practices in attorney appointment across the state may lead to many 5 6 children being denied their constitutional right 7 representation.
-The balancing test will always favor appointment of 8 counsel for certain groups of highly vulnerable children including, but not limited to, those whose parents' parental rights have been 9 terminated.
-10
+Whether individual children are entitled to an attorney 3 4 is determined by a balancing test, yet the current inconsistent practices in attorney appointment across the state may lead to many 5 children being denied their constitutional right 6 7 representation.
+The balancing test will always favor appointment of 8 counsel for certain groups of highly vulnerable children, including 9 those whose parents' parental rights have been terminated; those who 10 have had multiple foster care placements; those who institutionalized; and those who have had disciplinary problems in 11 12 school, at a minimum.
+Children in other situations may also have a 13 right to counsel, and the process to assert this right must be accessible to all children.
+14

-- 11 Sec.
-2. RCW 13.34.100 and 2010 c 180 s 2 are each amended to read 12 as follows: - (1) The court shall appoint a guardian ad litem for a child who is the subject of an action under this chapter, unless a court for good cause finds the appointment unnecessary.
+- 15 Sec.
+2. RCW 13.34.100 and 2010 c 180 s 2 are each amended to read 16 as follows: - (1) The court shall appoint a guardian ad litem for a child who is the subject of an action under this chapter, unless a court for good cause finds the appointment unnecessary.
 The requirement of a guardian ad litem may be deemed satisfied if the child is represented by an independent ((counsel)) attorney in the proceedings.
 The court shall attempt to match a child with special needs with a guardian ad litem who has specific training or education related to the child's individual needs. - (2) If the court does not have available to it a guardian ad litem program with a sufficient number of volunteers, the court may appoint a suitable person to act as guardian ad litem for the child under this chapter.
 Another party to the proceeding or the party's employee or representative shall not be so appointed. - (3) Each guardian ad litem program shall maintain a background information record for each guardian ad litem in the program.
 The background information record shall include, but is not limited to, the following information: - (a) Level of formal education;

-- (b) General training related to the guardian ad litem's duties; - 32 (c) Specific training related to issues potentially faced by 33 children in the dependency system; - 34 (d) Specific training or education related to child disability or 35 developmental issues; - (e) Number of years' experience as a quardian ad litem;
+- (b) General training related to the guardian ad litem's duties; - 36 (c) Specific training related to issues potentially faced by 37 children in the dependency system;

+- 1 (d) Specific training or education related to child disability or developmental issues; - (e) Number of years' experience as a guardian ad litem;